 The Town's sewer lines and WWTP date from the 1980s and are dated.

-The Chestnut Ridge pump station has deteriorated and is in need of replacement.
+The Chestnut Ridge pump station has deteriorated and needs replacement.
 The stations capacity is undersized for future expansion, a larger capacity station is required to protect the Casselman River from overflows.